 The City of Choctaw has adopted its Comprehensive Master Plan.
 The plan is a long range 20 year plan that sets the framework for the physical development of the City.
 The following is more information for your research about the Plan.
-To keep informed and get involved in the City of Choctaw's Comprehensive Plan, please contact Chad Denson at 405-390-5136 or send an email.
+To keep informed and get involved in the City of Choctaw’s Comprehensive Plan, please contact Development Services at 405-390-5136.

 Comprehensive Plan Versus Zoning Map

 What is the difference between the Comprehensive Plan Map and Zoning?
 Both depict how land can be used and developed over time, using a set of "designations" and "zones" (shown as colors on the maps).
 Both show broad categories of uses, such as residential, commercial, mixed use, industrial, and open spaces.
 They also convey information about the scale of future development.